 3. The simulations could be more faithful to how the data arrive.
 Rather then just simulating alleles at various fixed frequencies, it would probably make more sense (especially if we wish to test whether the method has certain advantages for comparing theta, rather than, simply, S, in practical situations of unequal sample sizes) to simulate data from the coalescent.
 The program msprime could do that on a whole-genome or single-chromosome scale quite quickly.

-We chose to simulate data in this way rather than use a traditional coalescent simulator to very clearly demonstrate how variance in minor allele frequency and missing data affect estimates of P(S).
-To show that our method produces reliable results with a neutral SFS, we have now included results from a coalescent simulation (run via scrm) in Figure SX.
+We chose to simulate data in this way rather than use a traditional coalescent simulator to very clearly demonstrate how variance in minor allele frequency and, in particular, missing data affect estimates of P(S).
+To show that our method produces reliable results with a neutral SFS, we have now additionally included results from a coalescent simulation (run via scrm) in Figure SX.
 We added a description of this in lines XXX-XXX.

 4. There is a considerable amount of work on estimating theta (from various linear combinations of the site frequency spectrum).
 The current work could and should be more generally described in that context.
 A good entry point for that is Achaz 2009, Genetics 183: 249–258.

-We added a sentence describing more of the background on estimating theta from the SFS to the introduction as part of the new discussion on theta estimators in general.
+We added a sentence describing more of the background on estimating theta from the SFS to the introduction as part of the new discussion on theta estimators in general (lines)

 5. It is not quite clear what the target data type is for this methodology.
 I imagine it could be useful for genotype data from RAD seq, but would not be useful for low-coverage, whole genome sequencing data.
 In this regard, the authors seem to overlook a large amount of work on estimating the SFS (and hence any estimator of theta, including S, that is a linear combination thereof) from low coverage whole genome sequences (See Korneliussen et al. BMC Bioinformatics 2013, 14:289).
 That work actually also addresses a number of issues mentioned in this paper, most importantly the issue of missing genotypes.
 In that work a recursion is implemented to sum over missing individuals at each site.
 This is a different approach than downsampling to the lowest sample size and it would be good to know which performs better, or at least to discuss these other approaches.
 Regardless, the authors should be more explicit about what type of data they are targeting with their method, and why existing approaches for inferring various unbiased estimators of theta are less appropriate than their downsampling approach in such cases.